SCC Course Catalog

 Activities

-Socials, cookouts, intramurals and other leisure activities are planned for day, evening and online students by the Student Government Association.
-Each Wednesday from 12 noon until 1 p.m. is blocked for activity hour.
-Students are encouraged to participate in SGA and/or other clubs and organizations.
-Students enrolled full-time during the fall and spring semesters get a free membership to the local YMCA.
+Activities are planned for day, evening and online students by the direction of the Student Life Center.
+All students are encouraged to participate in these activities and join campus student organizations.
+Students enrolled full-time during the fall and spring semesters are offered a free membership to the local YMCA.

 Student Government Association

-The Student Government Association is composed of all curriculum students who are enrolled at Stanly Community College.
-Members are encouraged to be active participants in student affairs and to voice opinions and thoughts through their representatives.
-All extracurricular activities are coordinated through the Student Government Association.
-During the spring term the president and other Student Government Association executive officers are elected.
-One representative is also elected from each campus club.
-An administrative advisor and faculty advisors serve to assist the Student Government Association with its activities.
+The Student Government Association (SGA) is composed of representatives of all curriculum students who are enrolled at Stanly Community College.
+Students are encouraged to be active participants in student affairs and to voice opinions and thoughts through their representatives.
+All extracurricular activities are coordinated through the Student Life Center and the Student Government Association.
+Student Government Association executive officers are elected yearly.
+Student organizations are chartered under the umbrella of the Student Government Association.
+Representatives are also elected from student organizations to attend monthly SGA meetings.
 The Student Government Association sponsors activities that enhance student campus life.
-Students are involved in school affairs with active participation on various advisory and standing committees.

 The President of the Student Government Association serves as an ex-officio member of the Board of Trustees.
 The Stanly Community College Student Government Association actively participates in the North Carolina Comprehensive Community College Student Government Association (N4CSGA).